 Most Americans Believe Driverless Cars Are Coming—for Everyone Else

-Only 19% of Americans said they would likely own a driverless car within the next 20 years, according to Gallup.
+- ▪Only 19% of respondents said they would be likely to own or lease a self-driving car in the next 20 years.

 Opening excerpt (first ~120 words) tap to expand